cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/8rnjWCc1nB8" frameborder="0" allowfullscreen></iframe>
 </div>

-But as soon as it had to run on the Beaglebone black, we would hit the computational limits of the platform, so we had to tune the parameters sub-optimally to run on it.
+But as soon as it had to run on the BeagleBone Black, we would hit the computational limits of the platform, so we had to tune the parameters sub-optimally to run on it.
 We switched to trajectory rollout for local planning and increased the goal tolerances while decreasing update rates of costmaps and control.

 The result was OK, although not sufficient for the tasks at hand.
 We only realized these limitations a few weeks before the contest when we started testing the fishing module for the competition.
 By then, it was too late to change much in our approach to the problem.
-Retrospectively, a possible solution would have been to use the spare Intel NUC of Debra and connect it to the Beaglebone black, then have it run all nodes except the UAVCAN bridge which would run on the Beaglebone black.
+Retrospectively, a possible solution would have been to use the spare Intel NUC of Debra and connect it to the BeagleBone Black, then have it run all nodes except the UAVCAN bridge which would run on the BeagleBone Black.

 ## **Computers are all fun and games until they are not**

-### **Saving CPU resources on the Beaglebone black**
+### **Saving CPU resources on the BeagleBone Black**

-Now that our navigation was consuming up to 70% of CPU time on the Beaglebone black, we needed to think carefully about how we used our resources.
+Now that our navigation was consuming up to 70% of CPU time on the BeagleBone Black, we needed to think carefully about how we used our resources.
 We switched time critical nodes into nodelets to save some CPU time.
 Nodelets are a way of writing a node such that it can benefit from zero-copy publish/subscribe and free us from some overhead of processes while maintaining the introspective capabilities of ROS.
 One major setback was that we weren't able to wrap the UAVCAN bridge into a single thread or a nodelet.